 The Phillip Call House at 26 High St. in Ipswich is a 2 story timber-frame First Period house built by cordwainer Philip Call about 1659, enlarged around 1725.
-It was probably at first a one over one “half house” with the front door on the right side.
-The evolution of this property to its current twelve rooms is an outstanding example of careful adaptions of various periods over four generations.
-Pleasant surprises were awaiting when the house was purchased by the current owners in 1967.
-Its careful restoration uncovered a chamfered 17th century summer beam and 17th century field paneling behind newer walls.
+The evolution of this property to its current twelve rooms is an example of adaptations of various periods over four generations.
+When the house was purchased in 1967, the owners uncovered a chamfered 17th century summer beam and field paneling behind newer walls.
 The Victorian paneling which covered these earlier panels was removed and is still in storage.

 After Phillip Call’s death in 1662 his widow, Mary married Henry Bennet, and she at that time also owned the adjoining lot that has the home of Joseph Bolles, still standing.
 Phillip Call’s son inherited his cattle, etc., and their daughter continued to live in the house into the 1700’s.